Adam Reach: Loan spells

 On 26 September 2015, Reach was loaned out to newly promoted Championship side Preston North End for three months.
 He made his debut on the same day in a 1–1 draw at home against Wolverhampton Wanderers.
 Having played his first three matches for the side in the left–midfield position, Reach played in the left–back position for the next two months.
 He helped the club keep five out of the six consecutive clean sheets, playing in the left–back position between 20 October 2015 and 7 November 2015.
-It wasn't until on 15 December 2015 when Reach scored his first goal for Preston North End, in a 1–1 draw against Birmingham City.
+On 15 December 2015, Reach scored his first goal for Preston North End, in a 1–1 draw against Birmingham City.
 A week on 26 December 2015, he scored his second goal for the club, in a 3–1 loss against Huddersfield Town.
 After impressing during his first three months, Reach's loan was extended until the end of the season on 2 January 2016.
 Since making his debut for Preston North End, Reach appeared in every match for the side until he missed two matches, due to injury.
 He scored his third goal for the club, in a 3–1 loss against Brentford on 23 January 2016.
 Three weeks later on 13 February 2016, Reach scored his fourth goal for Preston North End, in a 2–1 win against Wolverhampton Wanderers.
 Since returning to the first team, he has rotated into playing different positions, such as, left wing, left wing-back, as part of a front three and lone striker for the rest of the season.
 Having finished the 2015–16 season, making thirty–six appearances and scoring four times in all competitions, Reach returned to his parent club.